-Insurance carriers have an obligation to adjust and pay claims fairly and promptly after a policyholder has filed a claim (La.
+Under Louisiana’s bad faith insurance laws, insurance carriers also have an obligation to adjust and pay claims fairly and promptly after a policyholder has filed a claim (La.
 Rev. Stat. § 22:1892).
 This process begins when a policyholder provides satisfactory proof of their loss and provides an estimate of the damages recoverable under their original policy.

 When the insurance carrier receives the proof of loss, they are required by law to begin adjusting the claim within 14 days (or 30 days in the event of a catastrophic loss).
 The insurance carrier is then required to settle any property damage claim within 30 days of receiving satisfactory proof of loss.
 However, this can be extended for an additional 30 days in the event a federal or state disaster or emergency is declared.

 If you or somebody you care about has been mistreated by an insurance carrier, contact an attorney as soon as possible.
-At Insurance Claim HQ, our knowledgeable and experienced team more investigate your claim and work to secure any compensation you are entitled to.
-You can contact our New Orleans bad faith insurance attorney for a free consultation of your case.
+At Insurance Claim HQ, our knowledgeable team in bad faith insurance practices will investigate your claim and work to secure any compensation you are entitled to.
 We believe everybody is entitled to fair treatment by their insurance carrier.
+Contact our New Orleans bad faith insurance attorney for a free consultation of your case.